pmdartus/blog/src/content/posts/2025/how-llm-generate-text/index.md

 Ask the same question twice to any LLM and you'll get two similar yet subtly different responses.
 As software engineers without formal ML backgrounds and with limited knowledge of neural networks, the underlying mechanics can feel like magic.

 You've probably seen advice like _"Use a low temperature to make the output deterministic"_ from one of those popular prompt engineering guides.
-These sound like old recipes passed down through generations of AI engineers because I lack the mental model of how those parameters affect the generated output.
+These sound like old family recipes passed down through generations of AI engineers.

 But here's the thing: it's actually more straightforward than I originally expected!

-This article should give you a solid intuition for how these models select their tokens, and how parameters like `temperature`, `top-k`, and `top-p` influence the generated output.
-This doesn't go into the inference details, so if you're interested in the inner workings of the transformer architecture, sorry to disappoint; you can now close this tab.
+This article should give you a solid intuition for how these models select tokens, and how parameters like `temperature`, `top-k`, and `top-p` influence the generated output.
+It doesn't go into the inference details, so if you're interested in the inner workings of the transformer architecture, sorry to disappoint; you can now close this tab.

+Let's get ourselves warmed-up with a recap on how LLM work.

 ## One token at a time...